quadportnick/docker-cups-airprint/README.md

 * `/services`: where the Avahi service files will be generated

 ### Variables:
-* `CUPSADMIN`: the CUPS admin user you want created
+* `CUPSADMIN`: the CUPS admin user you want created - default is CUPSADMIN if unspecified
-* `CUPSPASSWORD`: the password for the CUPS admin user
+* `CUPSPASSWORD`: the password for the CUPS admin user - defualt is admin user if unspecified

 ### Ports/Network:
 * Must be run on host network.
 This is required to support multicasting which is needed for Airprint.